North Korea launches missile over Japan

 "We have a very good relationship with China and with the President of China.
 We are working on different things," Trump said.
 "I can't tell you, obviously, what I'm working on.
 But believe me, the people of this country will be very, very safe."

-"I think that a lot of effort is being put into this," he added.

-CNN's Taehoon Lee, Junko Ogura, Paula Hancocks, Richard Roth and James Griffiths contributed to this report
+CNN's Taehoon Lee, Junko Ogura, Paula Hancocks and Richard Roth contributed to this report